 Spitting up can also happen when your baby burps (called a wet burp) or swallows too much air.
 It isn’t painful to your baby, and most babies don’t even realize they have done it.

 It may look like a lot when it’s on your shirt, but the amount of liquid your baby spits up isn’t as much as you think.
 Usually, it’s just 1 or 2 tablespoons at a time.
-If your baby spits up more than this—or if his spitting up is the effect of respiratory events like choking, coughing, or wheezing—ask your pediatrician if there is a reason to be concerned.
+If your baby spits up more than this—or if their spitting up is the effect of respiratory events like choking, coughing, or wheezing—ask your pediatrician if there is a reason to be concerned.